Desmos API v1.10

 Accessibility

-In service of our mission to help every student learn math and love learning math, we strive to make our tools accessible to the widest possible audience.
+In service of our mission to help everybody grow with math, we strive to make our tools accessible to the widest possible audience.
 See our accessibility documentation to learn about features that help enable broad access.

 The default calculator configurations represent our current best thinking about how to make the calculator accessible to everyone.
 Changing certain options can have important accessibility implications, which API consumers should consider carefully.